fucheeyoung-blip/media-tracker-android/reflections/week-08-reflection.md

 ## One Thing I'm Still Confused About

+I'm still trying to figure out why my search screen freezes the whole app when I type I know my SearchViewModel is currently using fake hardcoded data instead of the real API, but I haven't pinpointed what's actually blocking the main thread yet.

 <!-- Be honest.
 This is the most useful part of the reflection for me — it tells me where to